-Sending any direct or indirect transmission from an external computer to the robots has to take place during a timeout or any form of temporal absence and outside the field of play.
+- Sending any direct or indirect transmission from an external computer to the robots has to take place during a timeout or any form of temporal absence and outside the field of play.
 Any time the robot handler or another team member is touching the robot, a cable is connected or another form of communication with the robot (including button clicks) take place, the robot is considered in service.
-The regular penalty time will start counting only after any type of communication with the robot has finished and will be reset whenever the robot handler attempts to service the robot again.

-Teams may not use any type of communication, excluding verbal communication, with robots in play, in service or with robots serving their 30 seconds penalty time that contains information which reduces the need for autonomy in detecting the current game state of the robots, including the position of the ball, the location where the robot re-enters the field, the orientation of the robots own or opponents goal, and the position of team members or opponents.
-In case of doubt that a team violates this rule, the code must be made available to members of the Technical Committee for inspection.

-- During the game an official game controller/referee box will be used.
+The regular penalty time will start counting only after any type of communication with the robot has finished and will be reset whenever the robot handler attempts to service the robot again. - Teams may not use any type of communication, excluding verbal communication, with robots in play, in service or with robots serving their 30 seconds penalty time that contains information which reduces the need for autonomy in detecting the current game state of the robots, including the position of the ball, the location where the robot re-enters the field, the orientation of the robots own or opponents goal, and the position of team members or opponents.
+In case of doubt that a team violates this rule, the code must be made available to members of the Technical Committee for inspection. - During the game an official game controller/referee box will be used.
 It uses UDP to broadcast information to the robots like elapsed time, current score, game state (ready, set, playing, finished) and the robot-specific penalized state.
 The source code is open.
-Teams have to be able to use the referee box in order to respect the rules.
-To encourage teams to use the referee box, 15 seconds advantage is given to teams using the referee box in any stoppage of the game. - In KidSize and TeenSize, no humans are allowed on the field while the ball is in play.
+Teams have to be able to use the referee box in order to respect the rules. - In KidSize, no humans are allowed on the field while the ball is in play.
 Robot handlers stay in a designated area and must receive permission from the referee prior to entering the field.
 Each team may designate only one person as robot handler.
 The robot handler of a team may not touch a robot of another team in order to avoid any (unintentional or intentional) damage to that robot.